sjp38/lazybox/README.md

 part of experiment.
 Each command have specific type.

-It would be better to make your own script or program which help to write your own *exps specification file* rather than write whole experiments you want manually using hand.
+It would be better to make your own script or program which help to write your own *experiments specification file* rather than write whole experiments you want manually using hand.

 ### Type of command
  * start: Commands which should be done before experiment start.